The goal of this page is to support instructors in applying this legislation within your courses.

 We know that attendance generally supports student learning; however, many UO instructors motivate attendance in ways that do not involve having a certain number of absences result in a particular letter grade (or failure) by default.
 For example, some instructors offer points for in-class activities and i-Clicker answers to motivate attendance, or set students in standing groups or teams that check in on one another to deepen social connection and accountability during class meetings.

 Instructors who decide they need to require attendance to support the individual and collective work toward the course objectives should then decide what's a necessary amount of class to be present for to meet the course objectives, understanding that life happens to all of us.
-Students will still contract COVID and need to isolate, and they will face meaningful, even wrenching, personal and family hardships.
+Students will still contract illnesses, and they will face meaningful, even wrenching, personal and family hardships.
 Your policy should absorb these life challenges to the degree possible.

 If a certain level of attendance is necessary to meet the course learning objectives, then the reason a student has absences that exceed that level is really not helpful to consider.
 No matter the reason, they will be unable to meet the objectives.